codersanc/final-project-movie-buff-zone-codersanc/README.md

 This is a class project for **LIS-637-01** at **Pratt Institute**

+The data seen in this prototype is completely hardcoded for testing purpose.
+Kindly wait for the official release to see this website in full-fledged action!

 ## Where?

 Please access the prototype at the following link -